Regarding the nature of the atonement, Calvinist D. A. Carson writes,

 What is love?
 What is divine love?
 Perhaps what these young Reformed preachers needed was for Carson to correct their understanding of the nature of divine love.
 But he does not do that.
 Perhaps therefore they know enough about human and divine love to know that the claim that “Christ’s death was sufficient for all and that Scripture portrays God as inviting, commanding, and desiring the salvation of all, out of love” simply does not square with unconditional election and limited atonement.
 Love cannot also be its opposite, as it certainly appears to be with the non-elect.
 That is a contradiction.
 Claiming that the God who predestined a multitude of non-elect persons to eternal damnation also loves them is simply ludicrous.
 This is incoherent with the God who is love (1 Jn.
 4:8) and who “so loved the world that he gave his only Son, that whoever believes in him should not perish but have eternal life.”
 (Jn.
 3:16)

 Rather than seek rationalizations that only make his Calvinist position less credible, Carson needs to revisit his theological foundations.
-The ultimate indicator that the theology is wrong-headed is the incoherence in Carson’s proposition that it can be said that God loves and desires the salvation of those he himself has predestined to hell.
+Again, the ultimate indicator that the theology is wrong-headed is the incoherence in Carson’s proposition that it can be said that God loves and desires the salvation of those he himself has predestined to hell.
 To claim that the same God who has predetermined the eternal damnation of the non-elect, loves them, invites them and indeed commands them to be saved, is logically and morally incoherent and contradictory.
 Surely this cannot simply be ignored.
-There must be some definitive indicators that are accessible to and identifiable by human thought by which we can reliably detect what is true and what is false in this matter.
+There must be some definitive indicators that are accessible to and identifiable by human thought by which we can reliably detect what is true from what is false in this matter.
 They are the indicators of logical consistency, clarity and coherency of thought and forthrightness in the written word and speech.
 To simply be indifferent to or totally ignore these indicators is to ignore the final, reliable signs and confirmations that one’s position is either valid or erroneous.
 Again, it seems that that EPS (Evangelical Philosophical Society) needs to come to the rescue of Calvinist theologians who have forfeited intellectual integrity in the interpretive task and no longer view logical and moral reasoning as essential to their hermeneutic but rather seem to cherish a blind loyalty to the deterministic doctrines of their theological tradition.

 I contend that to accept Carson’s rationalization is to learn a faulty way of thinking regarding interpretation and hermeneutics.
 What Carson has left out are the very foundational rules of thought.
 In fact, it appears to me that the process by which one embraces Calvinism is one of indoctrination rather than honest, rational assessment.
 Carson has not provided the answer young Reformed preachers are looking for if they value honesty and rational coherence.
 What he has taught them is to not value honesty and rational coherence.
 Carson ought to be teaching them to value intellectual honesty and biblical/rational coherence rather than seeking ways to maintain their theological determinism (which is the root of the problem) no matter what the intellectual cost.
 If the young Reformed preachers do not value intellectual coherence and consistency and learn to independently assess what they are being told, Carson’s or anyone else’s rationalization will do.
 If these rational indicators are ignored, and one insists on proceeding to attempt to rationalize a problematic theology that has triggered such indicators, this can only lead to greater absurdity, for one cannot make coherent something that is inherently incoherent.

 Again, this does not make human reason the arbiter of the possibilities of what God can do, but as to what is divinely revealed in his written word, human reason is the arbiter as to which interpretation is more plausible than another.
 As Campbell indicated, it is to recognize reason’s role as the necessary arbiter between interpretive propositions about the meaning of that divinely inspired Scripture.
 The divine nature of the Scripture cannot be used as an excuse for ignoring the incoherence of one’s interpretations of that Scripture.
 For who can maintain that human reason should be dismissed when it comes to the interpretation of Scripture when it must be admitted that any proposed interpretation of that Scripture will always involve human reasoning.
 To “reason” that because our reason has been affected by the fall and therefore cannot fathom certain portions of Scripture, is self-defeating.
 Whether or not we are going to reason in the interpretive process is not the issue.
-The issue is whether or not we are reasoning correctly.
+The issue is whether or not we are going to reason correctly.

 I am seeking to discern what is at the heart of the Calvinist / non-Calvinist controversy.
 It appears to lie in the thought processes of the interpreter with regard to their exegesis, not in the exegesis itself.
 Once each side has done their exegesis, what is at the heart of this controversy is whether one acknowledges that their exegetical results should constitute a coherent, consistent, and non-contradictory interpretive whole.
 That is, whether or not their theological conclusions need to make sense or not.
 We should implement the safeguard that maintains that when interpretations yield incoherence, inconsistency and contradiction then that is a reliable indicator that the interpreter has misinterpreted the text.

 With Carson’s “reasoning” we have reached the end of understanding and therefore the end of rational interpretation and dialogue.
-In contrast, the non-Calvinist can know and understand that what has been proposed by the Calvinist is contradictory and incoherent.
+In contrast, the non-Calvinist can know and understand that what has been proposed by Carson and Calvinists is contradictory and incoherent.
 And this is one sure way we know it to be mistaken.
 It is by a careful assessment of Carson’s unwarranted explanatory defense of the doctrines of unconditional election and limited atonement in light of his proclamation of the love of God for all persons and desire that they be saved that we can be sure that those doctrines are not valid interpretations of Scripture.